 Drying your freshly grown basil is easy peasy.
 All you need is a pot of fresh basil and some time.
 Then you’ll enjoy this herb all year.

-Let’s air dry some basil.
-All you need is basil (of course), some string, a plastic bag and two eye hooks.
+Your first option is to air dry your fresh basil leaves.
+All you need is basil (of course), some string, and two eye hooks.
 I bet you already have these in your house.

 Choose a space in a cool, dry place and hang your basil.
 Hang your eye hooks and string.
 You can use a paper clip to hang up your basil bunches.
 Just thread it onto your loop of string.

 Limp basil is gross.
 You need a month to dry your basil.
 You’ll know the basil is ready when it’s dried and crisp when you break it.
 If it’s limp, hang it back up.
-Once it’s ready, store in a plastic bag.
+Once it’s ready, store in an airtight container.

 Don’t want to wait four weeks?
 Use your oven.
 You’ll need parchment paper and a cookie sheet.

 Clip and clean your herbs as before.
 Dry in a salad spinner or in between two clean kitchen towels.
 Cut the basil into 1/4-inch sections.
-Line a cookie sheet with parchment paper and place your basil on it.
+Line a cookie sheet with parchment paper and place your basil on it in a single layer.

-Preheat your oven to the lowest possible temperature.
-Place the cookie sheet on the top rack and cook for 2-4 hours.
+Preheat your oven to the lowest possible temperature, often around 170°F. Place the cookie sheet on the top rack and cook for 2-4 hours.
+Check it every twenty minutes or so once it’s been in for an hour and a half, depends on the moisture content of the basil.
 You’ll know it’s ready when you can crumble it.

 Do yourself a favor.
 Take an extra 10 seconds to label and date your freshly dried herbs.
 I’ll be honest, I never do this for my herbs.
 And I always regret it after I find a forgotten bag of some kind of herb buried in the abyss that is my spice drawer.